MediaBox-AUIKits/AUIAICall/iOS/README_English.md

 // AUIAICallAppServer.swift
 public let AICallServerDomain = "Your application server domain"
 ```
+> During the development phase, you can use the method of generating authentication tokens on the App side.
+Refer to Method 2 above for guidance.

 ### Calling APIs
 After completing the previous steps, you can start AI calls through component interfaces on other modules or the homepage of your APP according to your business scenario and interactions.
 You can also modify the source code according to your own needs.